Maria Selena Nurcahya

 Maria Selena Nurcahya (born 24 September 1990), known as Maria Selena, is an Indonesian actress and beauty pageant titleholder who was crowned Puteri Indonesia 2011 and represented her country at the Miss Universe 2012 pageant.
 She represented Central Java in the Pemilihan Puteri Indonesia 2011.

 Early career

 Maria acting on Kesempurnaan Cinta Season 3, NET.
 TV.

 After the reign she decided to join Indonesian Basketball League as she grew up as a basketball player.
 Maria Selena made a debut in WNBL Indonesia with Surabaya Fever, then she signed with Merah Putih Predators Jakarta on her second season.
-She graduated and has a degree majoring Business in Bandung Institute of Technology.
+She graduated and has a degree majoring in Business from Bandung Institute of Technology.
 Recently, Maria Selena is working with Persatuan Bola Basket Indonesia and INASGOC for 2018 Asian Games.
 She is well known as an actress and TV presenter.